-I often get asked how to go faster on your mountain bike, so I took a few minutes to write up this quick list of my favorite 10 tips to get your smokin’ down the trail.
+We often get asked how to go faster on your mountain bike, check out our top 10 tips tips to get you smokin’ down the trail.

 With practice, these tips will help you ride with more confidence, momentum, efficiency and control.

-9. Lean into the turns.
-As you turn, centrifugal force want to throw you off your bike into the bushes (or cactus’s / poison oak) on the outside of the corner.
+As you turn, centrifugal force wants to throw you off your bike into the bushes (or cactus’s / poison oak) on the outside of the corner.
 So when you whip around a corner fast, you’ll want lean into it.
 But because your speed and the radius of the turn are rarely in sync, you need to lean your bike and your body at different angles.
 Generally, this means leaning your bike into the turn and keeping your body slightly more upright.